jlportman3/mem0/mem0-ts/src/oss/README.md

-# mem0-ts
+# jmemory-ts

-A TypeScript implementation of the mem0 memory system, using OpenAI for embeddings and completions.
+A TypeScript implementation of the jmemory memory system, using OpenAI for embeddings and completions.

 ## Features